Quantum Cheshire Cats: Weak measurements

-where $\ket{\psi}$ is the pre-selected state, and $\ket{\phi}$ is the post-selected state.
-The value $\Exp{A}_w$ is what the pointer of the measuring devices indicates when $A$ is measured weakly in the pre- and post-selected experiment.
-Moreover, $\Exp{A}_w$ is the value of the observable $A$ that any other system interacting weakly with the pre- and post-selected system will feel, as long as the interaction is weak.
+where $\Exp{A}_w$ is the \emph{weak value} of $A$, and where $\ket{\psi}$ is the pre-selected state and $\ket{\phi}$ is the post-selected state.
+Again, to repeat, the value $\Exp{A}_w$ is what the pointer of the measuring device indicates when $A$ is measured, with a measurement interaction that disturbs the measured system only weakly, on an ensemble of systems all pre-selected in the state $\ket{\psi}$ and post-selected in the state $\ket{\phi}$.
+Moreover $\Exp{A}_w$ is the effective value of the observable $A$ for any system interacting with this ensemble, as long as the interaction is weak \cite{RohAha02}.

-Let us now ask what the story is, when told by the weak values, in our set-up.
-The weak values of the relevant quantities are as follows:
+Let us now consider the story of our setup, as told by the weak values.
+The weak values are as follows:

-So the story they tell is that the photon \emph{is} in arm 1: $\Exp{\Pi_1}_w = 1$ and $\Exp{\Pi_2}_w = 0$; while the angular momentum \emph{is} is arm 2: $\Exp{\sigma_z^1}_w = 0$ and $\Exp{\sigma_z^2}_w = 1$.
-Crucially, to emphasise again, all of these values hold at the same time as all of the measurements can be performed at the same time.
-We have finally found our Cheshire cat.

-A possible experiment that can be performed with present day technology, in which any two observables can be measured simultaneously is as follows, similar to experiments presented in \cite{}.
-The detectors are replaced by CCD cameras, and the vertical and horizontal displacement of the beam will be used as indicators of angular momentum and/or photon number.
-For example, suppose in arm 1 a piece of glass with parallel sides is placed inclined so that when a photon passes through it will be displaced vertically upwards by some given distance, which we shall take to define one unit displacement.
-Therefore seeing a one unit upward displacement of the beam in the CCD camera will indicate that the photon went through arm one.
-Similarly, we can measure the angular momentum by inserting in the beam an optical element which will produce a horizontal displacement by $\pm 1$ unit of the beam dependent upon its polarisation.